jsonwang2003/Documentation/content/machine-learning/Supervised Learning/Classification Models.md

 # k-Nearest Neighbors (k-NN)

-- simple but effective non-parametric machine learning technique used for both [[Summary of Supervised Learning#Classification|Classification]] and [[data-science/Regression Analysis/index|Regression]] tasks
+- simple but effective non-parametric machine learning technique used for both [[machine-learning/Supervised Learning/Classification Models|Classification]] and [[machine-learning/Supervised Learning/index|Regression]] tasks
 - operates on the principle of similarity
 	- observation is assigned to a class (or given a numerical value) based on the **majority / average of its k-nearest neighbors in the feature space**
 - does not build an explicit model